 The insulation resistance (IR) test establishes the electrical integrity of the trace heater.
 For the flexible trace heaters covered in this document, the IR test should be performed with a megger capable of delivering a voltage of at least 500 Vdc.
-It is strongly recommended that polymeric insulated trace heaters should be tested at 2500 Vdc.

 - 1. If not done already, prepare the conductors of the trace heater according to the instructions accompanying the power and end termination kit(s) provided with the system. - 2.
 Connect the megger's positive lead to the cable bus wires, shorted together. - Connect the megger's negative lead to the metallic braid. - 4.
-Set the megger test voltage to at least 500 Vdc. - 5.
-Energize the megger for 60 seconds. - 6.
-Readings of at least 20 $M\Omega$ are acceptable.
+Set the megger test voltage to 500 Vdc. - 5.
+Energise the megger for 60 seconds. - 6.
+Readings of at least 20 M Ω are acceptable.

-Readings below 20 M Ω usually indicate that the electrical insulation of the trace heater has been compromised.
+Readings below $20 \text{ M}\Omega$ usually indicate that the electrical insulation of the trace heater has been compromised.